 DANCING with VEILS - VEIL DANCEFrom Serpentine Dance to Veil-Poi / Voi

-Veil dance is a fantasy-dance.It was developed at the end of the 19th century by American and Western dancers.
+Veil dance is a fantasy-dance.It was developed in the 19th century by American and Western dancers.

 The American Loie Fuller was the first famous veil dancer.
 She danced with an oversized silk veil, on which she let project amazing light effects.
 These flowing, floral-like curves of her veil dance were very popular in the time of Art Nouveau style.
 Tribute to Loie Fuller